xydinesh/s3.xydinesh.com/_posts/2017-05-04-this-week-collection.markdown

 # Books
 * [Grit: Power of Passion and Perseverance](https://www.amazon.com/Grit-Passion-Perseverance-Angela-Duckworth/dp/1501111108)

-Great deal of information on how to descover your passion and achieving your goal.
-Discuss in detail differenet aspects of `Grit` and how to become more `Grittier`.
+Great deal of information on how to discover your passion and achieving your goal.
+Discuss in detail different aspects of `Grit` and how to become more `Grittier`.
 Basic components of `Grit` intorduced as

 1. Interest